-In a private letter, Miss Emma Ramsey, who is now in Paris, an-nounces that she and her brother Lew-is, will sail from Liverpool April 2.
+In a private letter, Miss Emma tamsey, who is now in Paris, an-Ramsey. nunces that she and her brother Lew-is, will sail from Liverpool April 2.
 While in New York Miss Ramsey will be given a recital by Maj.
 Pond, at his home on Jersey Heights.

-Miss Jennie Hawley, who has been visiting friends in the country for 10 days, returned to New York this week, looking and feeling well, much benefited by the change.

-been offered to Julia Dean, by the Syn-been offered to Julia Dean, by Syn-dicate.
-Miss Dean is now in Syracuse with the "Altar of Friendship" Co., hich goes to the coast, playing Sait ake on the way.
+Miss Jennie Hawley, who has been visiting friends in the country for 10 days, returned to New York this week, been oner Miss Dean is now in Syraco. dicate.
+Miss Dean is now in Syraco. with the "Altar of Friendship" Co., which goes to the coast, playing Sait Lake on the way.
 Miss Dean is due in New York some time in August.